 - Don’t forget to moisturize.
 Moisturizers work well with topical medications and are important for helping the skin retain the necessary water levels.

-For many eczema patients, flare-ups are a reality that occur from time to time.
+For many eczema patients, flare-ups are a reality that occurs from time to time.
 The most important principle of eczema is to treat symptoms early and aggressively during an outbreak when the symptoms quickly worsen.

 Topical Corticosteroids: Topical corticosteroids are the gold standard for managing eczema flare-ups.
-They are very fast acting, reducing itch and inflammation significantly.
+They are very fast-acting, reducing itch and inflammation significantly.
 The doctor will prescribe the appropriate strength according to your symptoms, and it’s important that patients use it specifically for what the doctor prescribed.3 Patients shouldn’t be overly concerned about side-effects as long as they are using it as the doctor explained.

 Due to the chronic (but often not permanent) nature of eczema, treatment and lifestyle management often go hand in hand.
-The key is to take care of yourself, avoid triggers whenever it’s practical, and to be prepared and have medication on hand to control flare-ups.
-It’s never a good idea to just “fight through the itch” as this can quickly make the eczema worse, and lengthen recovery time significantly.
+The key is to take care of yourself, avoid triggers whenever it’s practical, and be prepared and have medication on hand to control flare-ups.
+It’s never a good idea to “fight through the itch” as this can quickly make eczema worse, and lengthen recovery time significantly.

 1In fact, damaged skin can be the cause of infection.

 2Even the most stoic of people cannot resist unconscious scratching that occurs during their sleep.
 The practical solution is to address the itch at the source as rapidly as possible.

 3Location to be treated matters — skin on the face and genitals are thin compared to the feet and hands so they will absorb a lot more corticosteroids.